Touhou Kishinjou: Double Dealing Character Game Cover

 • “I believe that ZUN really wanted to tell a proper story of how revolutions, and salvation-seeking people in general are taken advantage of by power-seeking opportunists, but because of its format as a game, and Touhou's general themes, his ambition could not be fully accomplished.”

-The atmosphere in the game is enhanced by low-key production tracks that effectively complement their respective sections, with particular praise for "primordial beat," which utilizes drums to create a powerful and thunderous ambiance during the extra boss encounter.
+The atmosphere of the game is enhanced by low-key production tracks that effectively complement their respective sections, with particular praise for the "primordial beat" which utilizes Raiko's signature drums to create a powerful and thunderous ambiance during the extra boss encounter.

-The humor in the game is characterized by its quirky and amusing elements, particularly highlighted by the presence of a "funny feesh," which adds a lighthearted and entertaining touch to the overall experience.
+The humor in the game is characterized by its quirky and whimsical elements, particularly highlighted by the recurring motif of "funny feesh," which adds a lighthearted and amusing touch to the overall experience.

-The game's stability is heavily criticized due to numerous glitches, unbalanced mechanics, and frustrating boss encounters, leading to a generally unstable and frustrating experience for players.
+The game's stability is heavily criticized due to numerous glitches, unbalanced mechanics, and frustrating boss encounters, leading to a frustrating experience for players.

 • “Extremely unbalanced and abusable mechanics, glitches left and right, obnoxious bosses, and more.”